josefriasg/aequilibrium/README.md

 * "Update transformer" endpoint: When updating a transformer, the program will validate that a transformer with the given Id exists in the Database.
 If it doesn't, the consumer will get a Bad Request response.

+* "Delete transformer" endpoint: When deleting a transformer, the program will validate that a transformer with the given Id exists in the Database.
+If it doesn't, the consumer will get a Bad Request response.
+If deletion succeeds, the consumer will receive an HTTP 200 message.

 * Database: This program uses an in-memory H2 database.
 To access it, go to http://localhost:8080/h2-console/ and access with:

 	-URL:jdbc:h2:mem:transformers